The MERIT Framework for AI Search Optimization

 Final Considerations

 AI Search Optimization requires patience, realistic expectations, and sustained investment.
 The high volatility observed in AI platforms (only 9.2% URL consistency in Google AI Mode, SE Ranking, August 2025) means success should be measured in trends over time rather than week-to-week fluctuations.
-Organizations should expect 3-6 months minimum for significant impact, with ongoing optimization required to maintain and improve visibility.
+Organizations should expect 3-6 months minimum for significant impact, with continuing optimization required to maintain and improve visibility.

 Traditional SEO and AI SEO are complementary rather than competing disciplines, with substantial overlap in their foundational strategies.
 Organizations with strong traditional SEO foundations are best positioned to accelerate their AI visibility through the targeted strategies outlined in this framework.